fncbook/fnc/chapter5/splines.md

 `````
 ``````

 {numref}`Function {number} <function-spinterp>` gives an implementation of cubic not-a-knot spline interpolation.
-For clarity it stays very close to the description given above.
+For clarity, it stays very close to the description given above.
 There are some possible shortcuts—for example, one could avoid using $\mathbf{E}$ and instead directly delete the last row of any matrix it left-multiplies.
 Observe that the linear system is assembled and solved just once, and the returned evaluation function simply uses the resulting coefficients.
 This allows us to make multiple calls to evaluate $S$ without unnecessarily repeating the linear algebra.

 ## Conditioning and convergence
 (demo-splines-splines)=